 Students with disabilities are responsible for hiring and paying personal assistants.
 The CSD may assist students to identify PAs by advertising available positions and collecting employment applications.
 While the CSD assists students by collecting and sharing PA applications with students, the provision of applications does not constitute an endorsement of each applicant.
 CSD staff is not authorized to assist students with personal care needs.
-Additional resource information on working with a personal assistant is available here.
+Please find additional resource information regarding working with a personal assistant here: Personal Assistant Referral Program.

 - Students requesting a personal assistant are encouraged to contact the CSD as soon as possible if they are seeking assistance identifying PAs.

 - Provide the CSD with information regarding the specific PA requirements (e.g., advertisement).
-A sample advertisement is available here.
+An example is available here: Sample Advertisement

 - Hire, train and provide payment for each PA.